KIT-IAI/NetLoadForecasting/readme.md

 The authors acknowledge support by the state of Baden-Württemberg through bwHPC.

-We acknowledge the use of librarys like :
+We acknowledge the use of Diebold Mariano test from John Tsang (https://github.com/johntwk/Diebold-Mariano-Test).

 ## Funding